Graham describes his working life in the print industry, from Lewisham to ‘Ink Street’ (Fleet Street).

 When I was 15 I started working in the printing trade.
 I was amongst the first group affected when the school leaving age was raised on April 1st 1947.
 My first print shop was The Obelisk Press, Lewisham, in South London, a converted store from Chiesmans, the nearby large department shop.
 There was no heating bar a coke-burning stove in the middle of the machine room.
 Washing was in a metal sink outside.
 I spent a year there as the dogsbody, sweeping up, fetching lunch break snacks and acting as a messenger with the Managing Director, he in his car, me on the tram or bus, collecting and delivering in London.
 I was also collating, glueing and stapling in the Finishing Department.
 All for 28 shillings a week.

-This proved over the years to be a valuable experience however – but they could not offer me the apprenticeship, as a Compositor that I sought.
-Men were still returning from War Service, staffing levels required by the Print Union did not exist.
-So began a somewhat chequered working life involving the Union, working in an "open house" in Clerkenwell EC1.
-Due to my naivety to a degree not having anyone to advise me.
+Over the years this proved to be valuable experience but they could not offer me the apprenticeship, as a compositor, that I sought.
+Men were still returning from war service and staffing levels required by the Print Union did not exist.
+So began a somewhat checkered working life, due to my nivety, involving the Union, working in an ‘open house’ in Clerkenwell, EC1, with no-one to advise me.
 Unions did much to improve working conditions and apprenticeship training.
-Much fiction abounded however when you mentioned you was a printer **.
-That it was often very hard work in the "Art & Craft" of printing was not fiction.
+Much fiction abounded, however, when you mentioned you were a printer.
+Supposedly you only worked a three-day week, earned a fortune, especially on a Saturday night, or a friend, neighbour or relative did, who worked on The Daily Something in Ink Street!
+That it was often very hard work in the art and craft of printing was not fiction.